 Christopher Swanson has appeared as tenor soloist in three other Choral Union concerts, including Carmina Burana, Messiah, and Judas Maccabaeus.
 A Michigan native, he has been a member of the music faculty at Longwood University since 2003 where he teaches applied voice and song literature and directs the Opera Workshop.
 He also instructs sections of sight-singing and music appreciation.
 He has performed leading roles in such operas as The Turn of the Screw, The Rake’s Progress, Die Zauberflöte, Così Fan Tutte, Robert Ward’s The Crucible, and numerous operettas by Gilbert and Sullivan.
 He also has performed as soloist for several Bach cantatas and numerous oratorios.
 Swanson holds degrees in music from Michigan State University and the University of Tennessee, Knoxville, and a doctorate in music from Florida State University.

-Derrick Thompson is a 2008 graduate of Lynchburg College with a BA degree in vocal music education and an MA in music from Morgan State University.
+Derrick Thompson is a 2008 graduate of University of Lynchburg with a BA degree in vocal music education and an MA in music from Morgan State University.
 A recitalist, chamber musician, and operatic performer, Thompson made his professional debut in 2007 with Opera on the James as the Duke in Gounod’s Romeo et Juliette.
 Recent performances include the roles of Ben in Menotti’s The Telephone, Prince Torado in Dunbar’s Dream Lovers, bass soloist for Beethoven’s Mass in C Major, King Balthazzar and the Page in Amahl and the Night Visitors.
 During the 2010-2011 season, Thompson served as artistic director of the Tianjin Concert Halls Mulan Children’s Choir (China) and made his debut as soloist with the International Festival Chorus (Beijing) and Peking Sinfonietta.